Professor of Dermatology and

 - New agents for melanoma chemoprevention.
 We have previously worked with N-acetylcysteine (NAC) as an oral preventive agent for patients at risk for melanoma.
 We completed a phase II trial to test whether NAC can protect nevi from UV-induced oxidative damage which we have shown in a mouse model is important for melanoma development.
 Current research in this area is focused on aspirin, studying its metabolism in humans and mice, and its potential as a melanoma preventive agent using cellular, mouse, and human systems.

-- Gardner LJ, Ward M, Andtbacka RHI, Boucher KM, Bowen GM, Bowles TL, Cohen AL, Grossmann K, Hitchcock YJ, Holmen SL, Hyngstrom J, Khong H, McMahon M, Monroe MM, Ross CB, Suneja G, Wada D, Grossman D: Risk factors for development of melanoma brain metastasis and disease progression: a single-center retrospective analysis.
-Melanoma Res, in press.
+- Gardner LJ, Ward M, Andtbacka RHI, Boucher KM, Bowen GM, Bowles TL, Cohen AL, Grossmann K, Hitchcock YJ, Holmen SL, Hyngstrom J, Khong H, McMahon M, Monroe MM, Ross CB, Suneja G, Wada D, Grossman D (2017): Risk factors for development of melanoma brain metastasis and disease progression: a single-center retrospective analysis.
+Melanoma Res, 27:477-484.

 - Cassidy P, Liu T, Florell SR, Honeggar M, Leachman SA, Boucher KM, Grossman D (2017): A phase II randomized placebo-controlled trial of oral N-acetylcysteine for protection of melanocytic nevi against UV-induced oxidative stress in vivo.
 Cancer Prev Res (Phila) 10:36–44.